Austen-Dennis/Final-AustenL-DennisB/README.md

 # Final-AustenL-DennisB-BeethovenM-JulianR

 # Get Together
 A social messaging app designed for easy and streamlined communication through several forms of media.
+Get together and stay together through an in-app messaging system and image posts!

 # Authors
 Austen Lowder\